The Hobbit (1982 video game): Legacy

 A phrase from the game which has entered popular culture is "Thorin sits down and starts singing about gold".

-Also, the game is mentioned in Nick Montfort's Twisty Little Passages, a book exploring the history and form of the interactive fiction genre.
+The game is mentioned in Nick Montfort's Twisty Little Passages, a book exploring the history and form of the interactive fiction genre.

-Discworld Noir references The Hobbit: when the protagonist, Lewton, discovers that someone concealed themselves in a wine barrel, he wonders why that brings to mind the phrases "You wait – time passes" and "Thorin sits down and starts singing about gold".
+In Discworld Noir, when the protagonist, Lewton, discovers that someone concealed themselves in a wine barrel, he wonders why that brings to mind the phrases "You wait – time passes" and "Thorin sits down and starts singing about gold".